getoutreach/gobox/pkg/cli/updater/README.md

 ### Mutable Tags

-Another concept supported by the updater is a concept called "mutable tags", this allows you to release code with binaries while not increase the version number.
-This is useful for HEAD based development where you don't want to release a new version every time you make a change, but you do want it to still be testable.
+Another concept supported by the updater is "mutable tags", which allow you to release code from a non-semantic-version tag that is moved between commits.
+This is useful for HEAD-based development where you don't want to release a new version every time you make a change, but you do want it to be released, like for testing.

+### Example (taken from Outreach)

-For example, and this is how Outreach does CLI tooling releasing, you could use mutable tags to create a flow like this:
+For example (and this is how Outreach does CLI tooling releases), you could use mutable tags to create a flow like this:

-  * Merges into `main` go to `unstable`
+  * Commits to `main` go to the `unstable` release.
+This happens automatically.
-  * Merges into `rc` branch go to `rc`
+  * Commits to the `rc` branch go to the `rc` release.
+This happens manually, when a release candidate is identified.
-  * Merges into `release` go to `stable`
+  * Commits to the `release` breanch go to `stable` release.
+This happens manually, when a release candidate is ready to be promoted.

-This would be done by doing the following via CI:
+This would be done by doing the following, e.g. in CI:

-  * main: Create a Github Release (or tag) named `unstable` on the latest commit
+  * main: Create a tag (or GitHub Release) named `unstable` on the latest commit, for every commit.
-  * rc: Force-push `rc` with the contents of `main`, then create a Github Release (or tag) with a `rc` pre-release version (`v1.0.0-rc.1` for example)
+  * rc: When ready to publish a release candidate, force-push to `rc` with the contents of `main`, then create a tag (or GitHub Release) with an `rc` pre-release version (`v1.0.0-rc.1` for example).
-  * release: Force-push `release` with the contents of `rc`, then create a Github Release (or tag) without a pre-release version (`v1.0.0` for example)
+  * release: When ready to publish a release, force-push `release` with the contents of `rc`, then create a tag (or GitHub Release) without a pre-release version (`v1.0.0` for example).

 The updater would then consider the list of channels to be `stable`, `unstable`, and `rc` respectively